-Digital skills requirement and training
+Digital skills and training

-Digital transformation is driving change.
-But behind that change, a skills gap is growing.
-So how does a business fill the gap, meeting its commercial objectives but also its legal obligations?
+Digital transformation is driving change – and change is currently driving digital transformation.
+But behind the changes, a skills gap is growing, because working in the digital world demands skills developed for the digital world.
+So how does a business fill this gap, meeting its commercial objectives but also its legal obligations?

 What to look for in a legal partner

 Our employment, health and wellbeing and contingent workforce lawyers take an inclusive, issue-focused approach, drawing on their experience across many sectors.

 Our strategic advice helps clients deliver digital training to equip their workforces for today’s fast-changing world – engaging the whole workforce, optimising success, maximising productivity and building your brand as a destination of choice for job candidates.